10th Hong Kong Film Awards

-The 10th Hong Kong Awards ceremony, honored the best films of 1990 and took place on 21 April 1991 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
+The 10th Hong Kong Film Awards ceremony, honored the best films of 1990 and took place on 21 April 1991 at Hong Kong Academy for Performing Arts, Wan Chai, Hong Kong.
 The ceremony was hosted by Anita Mui and Philip Chan, during the ceremony awards are presented in 15 categories.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.